Frequently Asked Questions

 When you specify one day as the time step, this means one mean solar day (24 hours).
 To stop the background stars from moving, you need to specify one sidereal day instead.
-To do this, use an evolution time step of 0.997269566435 days, instead of 1.0 days.
+In AstroGrav 4.2.1 and later, using the sidereal day unit makes this very straightforward.
+In AstroGrav 4.2 and earlier, use an evolution time step of 0.997269566329083 days, instead of 1.0 days.
 In most cases, the approximation of 0.99727 days should be adequate.

 For use with other time step units:

 How do you add a comet to a simulation when its time of perihelion is provided?

 When adding a new object to a simulation with the Edit / Add Object... command, you have to specify the position on the orbit using one of the true, eccentric, or mean anomalies or longitudes.
 On some websites, comet elements are provided with the time of perihelion instead.
 To add such a comet to a simulation, evolve to the time of perihelion first, and then add the comet with a true, eccentric, or mean anomaly of zero.
 This works because the three anomalies are all zero at perihelion.

 Note that in most cases, the Edit / Import Objects... command provides a much simpler method of adding an asteroid or comet to a simulation than by entering the data manually.

 Why do Pluto's moons (except for Charon) have misleading and wildly varying orbital elements?

 This is caused by having orbital elements calculated relative to the parent object only, which only works well when nearly all of a family's mass is concentrated in the central object.
 This is not the case for Pluto, because Charon has a significant mass compared with Pluto.
 Switching to calculating orbital elements relative to the barycenter of all inferior objects solves this problem.
 This can be done using the Tools / Calculate Orbits... command.